Our Company

 Zentalis develops small molecule therapeutics with differentiated product profiles for a broad range of cancers.

-Utilizing our Integrated Discovery Engine, the Company is developing a focused pipeline of potentially best-in-class oncology candidates, which include azenosertib, a WEE1 inhibitor for advanced solid tumors, ZN-d5, a BCL-2 inhibitor for hematologic malignancies and related disorders, and a heterobifunctional degrader of BCL-xL for solid and hematological malignancies.
+Utilizing our Integrated Discovery Engine, the Company is developing a focused pipeline of potentially best-in-class oncology candidates, which include azenosertib, a WEE1 inhibitor for advanced solid tumors.
 The Company is also leveraging its extensive experience and capabilities across cancer biology and medicinal chemistry to advance its research on protein degraders.
-Zentalis has operations in both New York and San Diego.
+Zentalis has operations in San Diego.

 Management Team